-With over 100 miles of trails throughout our diverse coastal environment, Virginia Beach is a cyclists paradise.
+With over 100 miles of trails throughout our diverse coastal environment, Virginia Beach is a cyclists paradise, especially during the spring season.
 No matter your skill level, there’s a trail for everybody here.
 While there are many trails from which to choose, that can get you anywhere you want to go, here are some of our favorites.

 Cape Henry Trail